plotlabs/doga/README.md

 				"connection_name": "custom_connection_name",
 				"username": "",
 				"password": "",
-				"host": "",
+				"host": null,
+				"port":null,
 				"database_name": ""
 		}
 	```
+	for null values of port default connection values are used, these
+	can be found in the config file.

 ## User APIs

-The CRUD APIs for the content types added by the user are automatically created with the following endpoints:
+The CRUD APIs for the content types added by the user are automatically created
+with the following endpoints:

  1. GET - db_name/table_name/, db_name/table_name/id
  2. POST - db_name/table_name